Speak Love Into Your Life: Affirmations That Build Real Confidence

 You are worth love, rest, and kindness, just as you are.

 Start small.
 Choose one affirmation today.
-Say it in the mirror, or write it in a notebook.
+Say it in the mirror or write it in your notebook.
 Let it live in your space.
+And when the voice in your head gets loud, come back to your affirmation.
+Let it be louder.

 Your healing begins with how you speak to yourself.
 Let it be loving.
 Let it be true.
 Let it begin today.